hacklab-fi/itinfra/matrix/Server-admin-minutes.md

 We allow only publickey auth and user needs to belong into `ssh-user` group in order to connect into server with SSH

 SSH server related settings resides in `/etc/ssh/sshd_config.d/` "confd" directory, edit settings in files under that dir and **not** directly `/etc/ssh/sshd_config` file.
 Same goes for possible client settings (ssh_config.d/).

+# DNS resolving

+We run Bind9/named as resolving DNS-server to provide credible DNSSEC resolving and OCSP-stapling.

+If you need to define DNS-server to some service, use `localhost` or it's IP-variations `127.0.0.1` and `::1`.